louiskwt/teach-myself-cs/database/cs50s/notes.md

 - when you delete it, it's just marked as de-allocated (can be traced back)
 - the way to give back the memory to the system

+**Concurrency**

+- Transaction

+	- a unit of work in a database

+	- ACID

+		- Atomicity --> Cannot be further broken down, so you can't see the intermediate data

+		- Consistency --> Don't break any underlying constraints

+		- Isolation --> no intereference

+		- Durability --> in case a failure
+'''
+BEGIN TRANSACTION
+UPDATE ...
+COMMIT; / ROLLBACK;
+'''

+- Race Conditions

+	- can be handled sequentially using Locks

+- Locks

+	- UNLOCKED
+	- SHARED (concurrent read-only)
+	- EXCLUSIVE